 It’s important not to think of the entire process of discovery as a single event.
 The best way to use sales discovery questions is to include them early on during the qualifying stage of your sales discovery process before you move forward into sales presentations or product demos.

 The sales discovery process includes several early steps in the sales pipeline and helps your sales team build a connection with your prospect.
 It involves six key components:

 Answering any questions your prospect may have

 Hopefully moving your prospect to the next stage of the sales funnel

-To build strong relationships and close more sales, you need to be asking the right questions.
-Open-ended sales discovery questions are a wonderful way to start a conversation and gain a deeper understanding of your prospect’s needs.
+Every sales manager and their sales force wants to build strong relationships and close more deals.
+To do this, successful sales leaders understand that the best questions are open-ended, enabling them to start a conversation and gain a deeper understanding of their prospect’s needs.

 Open-ended sales discovery questions are typically questions that can’t be answered with a simple “yes” or “no” answer.
 Instead, they require that the prospect provide a more in-depth answer that will provide valuable information for you to be able to close the sale.

 In general, there are three levels of sales discovery questions that can help you gather the information you need to close the sale through the discovery sales process:

 Obtain more background information

 Here are 20 open-ended sales discovery questions that every rep can ask B2B prospects to move them through the pipeline and improve close rates.